What is the Sunshine Coast Bike Route?

-The Sunshine Coast Bike Route is a project of Transportation Choices – Sunshine Coast (“TraC”) in partnership with the Sunshine Coast Tourism Association, local Sunshine Coast governments, Powell River Cycling Association and MOTI.
-Our vision is a designated bike-touring route linking the whole Sunshine Coast from Langdale to Earls Cove and on to Powell River that will draw cyclo-tourists to the Sunshine Coast, while also serving the needs of local cyclists.
+The Sunshine Coast Bike Route (SCBR) is a TraC project in partnership with the Sunshine Coast Tourism Association, local government, the Powell River Cycling Association and the BC Ministry of Transportation and Infrastructure.
+The SC Bike Route is a designated bike-touring route linking the entire Sunshine Coast from Langdale to Powell River.
+It has been designed to draw more cyclo-tourists to the region, while also serving the needs of local cyclists.
+The more pedals on the road, the stronger the case for investment in bike lanes!